aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 **Now you can interact with your different AWS Accounts using AWS CLI**

-#### CDK and SSO
+#### CDK and IAM Identity Center

-CDK and AWS SSO are not yet friends (see github issue [5455](https://github.com/aws/aws-cdk/issues/5455)).
+CDK and AWS IAM Identity Center are not yet friends (see github issue [5455](https://github.com/aws/aws-cdk/issues/5455)).
 So since in the future we will have to deploy infrastructure as code apps into multiple environment, we  will need to make it work.

 There is several workaround and here is one using a quick utility written in nodejs called "cdk-sso-sync":